SUBSCRIBE TO OUR NEWSLETTER

 After a good fire start up, Maintaining cooking temperatures in a Reverse Flow is really very simple.
 All you need to do is use an air inlet damper and a smokestack damper to increase or decrease the amount of air that goes to your fire.

 You can check out all of our Reverse Flow Smoker Plans By Clicking Here

-The tuning plate system consists of short tuning plates each one usually less than 10 inches long spread out horizontally in the cooking chamber under the
+The tuning plate system consists of short tuning plates each one usually less than 10 inches long spread out horizontally in the cooking chamber under the main cooking grate.

-the air flow and spread of heat.
+The pitmaster tunes these plates with gaps between them.
+This controls the air flow and spread of heat.
 The setting of these tuning plates allows the pitmaster to control the temperature zones in the cooking chamber.

 Unlike a reverse flow, the smokestack location on an offset smoker will always be at the opposite end of the cooking chamber from the firebox.
 It is mounted about the level of the cooking grates.

 You can check out our Offset Smoker Plans By Clicking Here!

 Open Chamber Offsets or Texas Style Offset Smokers are very popular.
 These are the least like a reverse flow smoker.
 It’s just a firebox, cook chamber, smokestack, and a throat baffle.
 You can cook a variety of meats on the same cooker because of the possible different temperature zones it may produce.
 Cooking happens from the top down on this type of smoker.
 There is no baffle plate which runs horizontally through the cooking chamber.
 Starting with the throat opening there’s a baffle put in to direct the air straight up quickly.
 (LIke a short horizontal piece connected to a scoop shaped piece that aims up) The air then moves across the top of the cooker and convects downward toward the smokestack on the opposite side.